|

 falls from the board without being directly hit by

+another Weight.
 C. Should a hanging Weight fall from the

 board for any other reason than being legally knocked